msureil/DiffCoRank/README.md

 - **Configuration**: Customize theme or port in `.streamlit/config.toml`
 - **Troubleshooting**:
   - Permission errors on Linux?
 Add user to `docker` group
   - Windows issues?
-Ensure virtualization is enabled in BIOS
+Ensure virtualization is enabled in the BIOS
   - Port conflict?
 Change `8501` to another port in both commands

 ### License